jclark/rpi-cm4-ptp-guide/time-config.md

 - solder or otherwise improvise a way to connect the one PPS output to two pins, or
 - connect a PPS input to just the SYNC_IN (and then use the 2nd approach); then run an NTP server on a separate machine which uses PTP to synchronize with the CM4

 If this limitation is removed, then we can instead connect the PPS input to just the SYNC_OUT pin, and synchronize chrony from the PHC.

+This section assumes you have already installed linuxptp and disabled the timemaster service as described above.

-### Server side dual PPS with gpsd
+### Server with gpsd

 This approach uses gpsd rather thean ts2phc to process the GPS's NMEA output.